Thirteenth Amendment to the United States Constitution

 From its inception in 1776, the United States was divided into states that allowed slavery and states that prohibited it.
 Slavery was implicitly recognized in the original Constitution in provisions such as the Three-fifths Compromise (Article I, Section 2, Clause 3), which provided that three-fifths of each state's enslaved population ("other persons") was to be added to its free population for the purposes of apportioning seats in the United States House of Representatives, its number of Electoral votes, and direct taxes among the states.
 The Fugitive Slave Clause (Article IV, Section 2, Clause 3) provided that slaves held under the laws of one state who escaped to another state did not become free, but remained slaves.

 Though three million Confederate slaves were eventually freed as a result of Lincoln's Emancipation Proclamation, their postwar status was uncertain.
 To ensure that abolition was beyond legal challenge, an amendment to the Constitution to that effect was drafted.
 On April 8, 1864, the Senate passed an amendment to abolish slavery.
 After one unsuccessful vote and extensive legislative maneuvering by the Lincoln administration, the House followed suit on January 31, 1865.
-The measure was swiftly ratified by nearly all Northern states, along with a sufficient number of border states up to the assassination of President Lincoln.
-However, the approval came via his successor, President Andrew Johnson, who encouraged the "reconstructed" Southern states of Alabama, North Carolina, and Georgia to agree, which brought the count to 27 states, leading to its adoption before the end of 1865.
+The measure was swiftly ratified by nearly all Northern states, along with some Border & Southern states up to the assassination of President Lincoln.
+However, the approval came via his successor, President Andrew Johnson, who encouraged the "reconstructed" Southern states of Alabama, North Carolina, and Georgia to agree, which brought the count to 27 states.

 Though the Amendment abolished slavery throughout the United States, some black Americans, particularly in the South, were subjected to other forms of involuntary labor, such as under the Black Codes.
 They were also victims of white supremacist violence, selective enforcement of statutes, and other disabilities.
 Many such abuses were given cover by the Amendment's penal labor exception.